CMSgov/ab2d-website/user-guide.md

       and V2 uses R4 (<code>https://api.ab2d.cms.gov/api/v2/fhir</code>).
     </p>
     <p>
       Requests made to both versions of the API are largely the same except for the way they process parameters.
-The data returned by each version is detailed in the <a href="{% link data.md %}">AB2D Data Dictionary</a>. <a href="https://github.com/CMSgov/ab2d-pdp-documentation/raw/main/AB2D%20STU3-R4%20Migration%20Guide%20Final.xlsx">Learn how to migrate from V1 to V2</a>.
+The data returned by each version is detailed in the <a href="{{ '/data' | relative_url }}">AB2D Data Dictionary</a>. <a href="https://github.com/CMSgov/ab2d-pdp-documentation/raw/main/AB2D%20STU3-R4%20Migration%20Guide%20Final.xlsx">Learn how to migrate from V1 to V2</a>.
     </p>
   </div>